IPL auction 2026: Australia's Cameron Green becomes most expensive overseas player in tournament's history

 Australia all-rounder Cameron Green has become the most expensive overseas player in IPL history after being picked up by Kolkata Knight Riders for $2.77m (£2.09m) in the auction ahead of the 2026 season.

-The 26-year-old - who is currently part of Australia's Ashes squad taking on England - is also the third-biggest purchase in the tournament overall after Indian duo Rishabh Pant and Shreyas Iyer.
+The 26-year-old - who is currently part of Australia's Ashes squad taking on England - is also the third-biggest purchase in the tournament overall after Indian duo Rishabh Pant (£2.54m) and Shreyas Iyer (£2.51m) joined Lucknow Super Giants and Punjab Kings respectively ahead of the 2025 campaign.

 - Not got Sky?
 Stream cricket and more no contract